 HWK Motorcycle Jacket

-HWK is a new established brands created by actual motorcycles, and is gaining momentum, especially when it comes down to creating textile-based jackets.
+HWK is a new brand created by actual motorheads and is gaining momentum in the textile-based motorcycle jackets market.

 This is another all-weather jacket using a 600D Cordura construction that is rugged and strong, but also soft and comfortable.